 Secondary school and college students will now be tested twice a week, receiving three initial tests at school or college before moving to twice weekly home testing.
 Kits will be available from each school.

-Primary school children will not be regularly tested if they have no symptoms (asymptomatic) due to low levels of transmission between younger aged children.
+Primary school children will not be regularly tested if they have no symptoms (asymptomatic).
 They will however continue to need a PCR test if they have symptoms.